• Skip to primary navigation

 But if you don’t travel often, Chase Sapphire Preferred® Card will be a better choice than the Reserve.
 That’s because it packs many of the same rewards (except for travel) and benefits, but does it with a much lower annual fee.

-And obviously, you’ll have no need for a business credit card unless you have a business.
+And obviously, you’ll not need a business credit card unless you have a business.

 Tip